 The point of mentioning this is that you’re never going to outwit Google.
 If you’re trying to make a promotion look like something other than it is, Google will figure it out.

-How to prevent emails from going to promotions in Gmail
+How to stop emails from going to promotions in Gmail

 There are things you can do to improve the chances of your email arriving somewhere other than the Promotions tab.
 One way how to get emails out of promotions is to avoid practices that make your messages look like a promotion.